Defender for Servers

 • Plan 2 (formerly “Defender for servers”) offers the full set of Defender for Cloud’s enhanced security features.

-If you open your Defender for Cloud portal using the https://portal.azure.com, go to the Environment Settings and select the Subscription you want, you will see the Defender for Servers plan:
+If you open your Defender for Cloud portal using the https://portal.azure.com, go to the Environment Settings and select the Subscription you want, you will see the Defender for Servers plan.
+When you click on Change Plan, you can see the details.

 It is worth noting that Defender for Servers includes licensing for Defender for Endpoint, and also offers cost savings by charging per hour of use instead of per seat.
 This means that you’ll only pay for the protection of virtual machines when they are active, resulting in lower costs when servers are shut down for maintenance or experience an outage.
 To put it in perspective, if you were to have servers running 24 hours a day, the maximum cost for the P1 plan would be $5 and the P2 plan would be $15.